imbue-ai/self_supervised/README.md

 paper are difficult given the large minibatch size requirements and the need for batch norm synchronization.
 MoCo v2 reports better performance without such large minibatch sizes or batch norm synchronization.

+See the blog post [Understanding self-supervised and contrastive learning with "Bootstrap Your Own Latent" (BYOL)](https://untitled-ai.github.io/understanding-self-supervised-contrastive-learning.html) for more details.

 ## Install

 Make sure you're in a fresh `conda` or `venv` environment, then run: